bohendo/blog-content/crypto/opsec.md

 My brain wallet is for convenience, not for anything mission-critical.

 I write down everything in my brain wallet at least once per week.
 As far as I'm concerned, anything that I don't need access to at least once/week doesn't belong in my brain.
-That can go onto :scroll: paper or into the :bank: vault instead.
+That can go onto paper or into the :bank: vault instead.

-One exception is the 2FA keys needed to pass The Hangover Scenario :beers:.
+One exception is the 2FA keys needed to pass The Hangover Scenario.
 I actually don't have a good strategy for remembering these.

 In my brain wallet I store:
- - 2 Strong Passwords
+ - :muscle: 2 Strong Passwords
- - Location of the secret stash in the :bank: vault
+ - :bank: Location of the secret stash in the vault
- - 2 Important 2FA Codes :passport_control: (todo)
+ - :passport_control: 2 Important 2FA Codes (TODO)

 I have a hardware wallet for running secure crypto, the pin for this hardware wallet is stored in my brain too.